Michael Kwiatkowski (bishop): Pastoral and educational career

 From 1996 to 2006, during the period when the Ukrainian Greek-Catholic Church was strengthening after many years of the Communist persecutions, Father Kwiatkowski resided in Ukraine.
 Served as chancellor of the Patriarchal Curia and judge and chairman of the Major Archbishop's Tribunal.
 He was also vice-rector of the Ukrainian Catholic University in Lviv, where he taught canon law and headed the pastoral department for 6 years.

 After returning to Canada, he was appointed priest of the Ukrainian Greek-Catholic Seminary of the Holy Spirit in Ottawa (2006–2010).
 From 2010 to 2021, he served as a parish priest of the Holy Eucharist, and from 2021 to 2023, he was the parish priest of the Church of the Intercession of the Holy Mother of God in Winnipeg.
 During 2014–2023 Father Kwiatkowski served as chancellor of his native Ukrainian Catholic Archeparchy of Winnipeg, and was the representative of this circumscription in the Pastoral Council of the Ukrainian Greek Catholic Church since its foundation in 2019.

 Bishop

 On 24 August 2023 he was appointed by Pope Francis as the forth Eparchial Bishop of the Ukrainian Catholic Eparchy of New Westminster.
 He was consecrated as a bishop by archbishop Lawrence Huculak and co-consecrators: archbishop Borys Gudziak and bishop David Motiuk in the Cathedral of Sts.
 Volodymyr and Olha in Winnipeg on 8 November 2023.

+On 9 July 2026 he was appointed as Metropolitan Archbishop of Archeparchy of Winnipeg, succeeding retired predecessor Lawrence Huculak.